Kids Coding Languages

 For kids that are ready for them, text-based languages offer the ability to tackle a wider range of projects and gain a deeper understanding of computer science concepts.
 Text-based coding languages are also a natural next step for students already versed in block-based coding.

-For your student’s first introduction to text-based coding languages, you can’t go wrong with Python coding.
-It’s become one of the most popular coding languages for both beginners and professional coders.
+For your student’s first introduction to text-based coding languages, you can’t go wrong with Python.
+It’s become one of the most popular coding languages for both beginners and professional programmers.
 This makes it not just a good learning language, but also a great introduction to real-world coding.

 When just starting out, Python does not require an understanding of data types, memory management, and other more difficult computer science topics — making it a great alternative to Java, C++, or other more advanced coding languages.
 Additionally, compared to most other coding languages, the syntax of Python code is intended to be more similar to English.